Cordova, TN, Schools with Criminal Justice Programs

 Associate of Arts in Criminal Justice

+This program can be pursued in a fully online format or through on-campus study.
 In addition to the general education requirements of the program, students can study topics such as criminal investigation and police operations.
 The program starts off with two introduction classes on corrections and criminal justice.
 Students take courses in criminal law, police administration and organization, criminology and juvenile justice.
 An internship can also be pursued as an elective.

 Other School Options

 Le Moyne - Owen College is a private not-for-profit 4-year university located about 18.3 miles away from downtown Cordova.
 The school has a criminal justice major.